paultbarrett/diy-dsp-preamp/README.md

 - I use CamillaDSP's dynamic volume ('loudness' filter) as a master volume.
 That means my sub and amp volume knobs are fixed and I only use the rotary encoder.
-  That means my integrated stereo amp basically works as a power amp (I've measured its gain - output voltage vs. input - and set the gain to be around +24dB ; so a bit less than the standard -27dB in hi-fi power amps).
+  That also means my integrated stereo amp basically works as a power amp (I've measured its gain - output voltage vs. input - and set the gain to be around +24dB ; so a bit less than the standard +27dB in hi-fi power amps).

-- the ASR tutorial with the rpi4 + M4 had a config for analog inputs, which is great eg. to quickly plug a phone - however I couldn't make it work on my hardware (see this [issue](https://github.com/HEnquist/camilladsp/issues/114)), probably because of the old-ish kernel version I have.
+- the ASR tutorial with the rpi4 + M4 had a config for analog inputs, which is great eg. to quickly plug a phone - however I couldn't make it work on my hardware (see this [issue](https://github.com/HEnquist/camilladsp/issues/114)), probably because of the old-ish kernel version currently provided by armbian.
 I'll revisit this when I have a bit more time and/or if I really need the analog in - which I don't now).

 ## Python scripts that handle the display, buttons, rotary encoder, etc.